WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/array.copy x_1 x_2
 1. Let z be the current state.
-2. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i_2) from the stack.
 6. Assert: Due to validation, a value is on the top of the stack.
 7. Pop the value instr_u0 from the stack.
-8. Assert: Due to validation, a value is on the top of the stack.
+8. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 9. Pop the value (I32.CONST i_1) from the stack.
 10. Assert: Due to validation, a value is on the top of the stack.
 11. Pop the value instr_u1 from the stack.